 Special Exhibits at the Museum of Broadway

-Curated by David Leopold, Creative Director of the Al Hirschfeld Foundation, this exhibit which features nine decades of iconic images of theatre was created exclusively for the Museum of Broadway and originally opened in November 2022.
-The exhibit includes twenty-five drawings and prints from 1928 to 2002, theatre posters and programs, a replica of the barber chair where Hirschfeld did his drawing, portraits that he sketched and also an app that allows visitors to create a “Hirschfeld sketch” of themselves.
+Curated by David Leopold, Creative Director of the Al Hirschfeld Foundation, this exhibit featured nine decades of iconic images of theatre and was created exclusively for the Museum of Broadway.
+The exhibit included twenty-five drawings and prints from 1928 to 2002, theatre posters and programs, a replica of the barber chair where Hirschfeld did his drawing, portraits that he sketched and also an app that allowed visitors to create a “Hirschfeld sketch” of themselves.

 Your visit comes to an end in the special exhibition space and you will then exit into the gift shop.